alok6123/E-B4_E-KARMA-Experiment1/storyboard/README.md

 #### 2.2 Set User Objectives & Goals:
 I.	By this experiment user will be able to understand and describe the basic concept of C programming.
-II.
+<br>II.
 User will be able to understand the procedure of writing code.
-III.
+<br>III.
 User will be able to understand the working of operator.
 IV.
 User will be able to find out that numbers are equal or not.